-4.2 Summary
+5.2 Summary

 Beginning in fiscal 2007, TAG Oil began earning revenues from the sale of hydrocarbons.
 There is a small spot market for natural gas in New Zealand, which means that most gas sales are made under contracts for the primary purpose of electricity generation or reticulation to homes and businesses.
-A portion of gas produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are sold pursuant to gas supply contracts between TAG Oil and various independent third parties, which for the Sidewinder Permit will expire on December 31, 2019, and for the Cheal Permit and the Cheal East Permit will expire on December 31, 2023.
+The principal markets for the sale of oil produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are in the Australasian region.
+The principal markets for the nominal sales of oil produced at the PL17 Permit are also in the Australasian region.
+The oil produced at the PL17 Permit is sold pursuant to an oil sales contract between TAG Oil and an independent third party, which expires upon thirty days' notice by either party.